cbacary/WordUnscramblerJava/README.md

 # WordUnscramblerJava

 Hey, so basically, you run this program, type in a scrambled set of letters and then get the longest possible word that can be made out of that set of letters.
 You probably will get a really funky word, because the dictionary I downloaded has a but load of words in there 95% of I don't recongnize, like ataractic.
 Look it up its a real word.
 BTW if you are trying to find where I got the dictionary here is the github link.

 https://github.com/dwyl/english-words

+If you find anything incorrect with this program, or that it does not run please let me know.

 SIGH.